Mormon Boy

 —Louise Kennedy, Boston Globe

-“An eye for absurdity can take you a long way: The work of the engaging solo performer Steven Fales is a case in point.
-A keen sense of the ridiculous—displayed in telling narrative details, some droll characterizations, and a wealth of verbal zingers—leavens his powerful Mormon Boy.
+“A keen sense of the ridiculous—displayed in telling narrative details, some droll characterizations, and a wealth of verbal zingers—leavens his powerful Mormon Boy.
 A rare artistic commodity: a stand-up-comedy-infused autobiographical epic containing chapter after chapter of absorbing spiritual and personal crisis, sly cultural commentary, and humor.”

 —Celia Wren, Washington Post